9506hqwy/redmine_wiki_wysiwyg/README.md

   - `Shift+TAB`: Previous cell.
   - `CTRL+Enter`: Exit table block.

-## Installatin
+## Installation

 1. Download plugin in Redmine plugin directory.
    ```sh
    git clone https://github.com/9506hqwy/redmine_wiki_wysiwyg.git
    ```
-2. Install dependency libraries in this plugin directory.
+2. (Optional) Install dependency libraries in this plugin directory.
+   This plugin uses many javascript modules from CDN in default.
+   So, client can not access internet or low performance, then do this step.
    ```sh
    npm install
    npm run build